-The 2017 results ‘maintained our position as one of the leading comprehensive school Sixth Forms in England’.
+The 2018 results ‘maintained our position as one of the leading comprehensive school Sixth Forms in England’ .
 In fact over the last three years our students have made progress that put us amongst the best Sixth Forms in England.
-Our results this year have maintained the excellent standards of 2016.
-The table records that across our full ability intake in 2017, 40% of our students achieved AH or A grades, compared with a national figure of 26%.
-In 2017, 93% of our students achieved AH - C, which was our best result ever.
-We were particularly pleased to see that our reformed (linear) results at 43% AH/A contrasted favourably with the trend of lower achievements in these subjects.
+Our results this year have maintained the excellent standards of 2017.
+The table records that across our full ability intake of recent years, 40% of our students achieved A*or A grades, compared with a national ﬁgure of 26%.
+In 2018, despite the challenge of linear A-Levels in most subjects, our top achievers maintained the percentage of A*/A grades at 40%, compared with a national average of 26%.
+Eighty-nine percent of our students achieved A*-C and 100% gained A*-E or pass grades.
 For more detailed subject results please see the SWCHS web site.

 ‘A Sixth Form that is exemplary in every respect’ Ofsted report

 From their report …

 The effectiveness and efficiency of this inclusive Sixth Form are outstanding.